Codek001/Sql_techSolutionsInc/README.md

 ### Project Overview
 Tech Solutions Inc. is a leading technology company specializing in software development and IT consulting services.
 The company prides itself on delivering innovative solutions to clients across various industries.
 With a dedicated team of skilled professionals, TechSolutions has earned a reputation for excellence in the tech industry.

+## Understanding the Problem

-Tech Solutions Inc. has been experiencing a decline in customer satisfaction ratings over the past few months.
-Customer feedback surveys and support tickets indicate an increase in dissatisfaction among clients.
-The company is concerned about this trend as it directly impacts customer retention, reputation, and overall business growth.
+Tech Solutions Inc. is facing a decline in customer satisfaction, as indicated by feedback surveys and support tickets.
+This trend is concerning because it affects customer retention, the company's reputation, and overall business growth.
+To address these issues, the company needs to analyze the data related to customer support interactions to identify patterns and areas for improvement.

-You are working with the customer support team to provide data to managers to help the company take proactive measures to address these concerns effectively.
+## Using SQL to Analyze Customer Support Data

+SQL (Structured Query Language) is a powerful tool for querying and managing data in relational databases.
+By using SQL, we can extract, manipulate, and analyze data from the company's support database to gain insights into customer satisfaction issues.

+### Key Steps in Using SQL for Analysis

+1. **Data Cleaning**: Before analysis, it's crucial to clean the data to ensure accuracy.
+This involves handling missing values, correcting data types, and standardizing formats.
+For example, using `COALESCE` to fill in missing values or `REGEXP_REPLACE` to clean text fields.

+2. **Data Extraction**: Use SQL queries to extract relevant data from the database.
+This might include support ticket details, customer feedback, and response times.

+3. **Data Transformation**: Transform the data into a format suitable for analysis.
+This could involve calculating new metrics, such as average response time or resolution rate, using SQL functions like `ROUND` or `CASE` statements for conditional logic.

+4. **Data Analysis**: Perform analysis to identify trends and patterns.
+This could involve grouping data by categories, calculating averages, or identifying outliers.

+5. **Reporting**: Use the results of the SQL queries to create reports that provide insights into customer satisfaction issues.
+These reports can help managers make informed decisions to improve customer service.

 ### Data Source
   The primary source of Data used here is an open source data on Datacamp.
 We have two tables;